rakesh0919/chipdev-practice/q15-sequence-detector/README.md

-# Q15 — Sequence Detector Testbench
+# Q15.
+Sequence Detector Testbench

 Verification exercise for ChipDev Q15.
 The design is a sequence detector that outputs dout=1 when it sees the pattern 1010 in a stream of bits.
 It has 5 states: S0, S1, S10, S101, and S1010.
-I focused on testing not just the happy path but also reset behavior, overlapping sequences, and sequences that almost match.
+I focused on testing not just the easiest path but also reset behavior, overlapping sequences, and sequences that almost match.

 ## Tests